Pray4Lovee/pezkuwi-sdk/bridges/README.md

                 +---------------+
 ```

-The Rococo chain must be able to accept Westend headers and verify their integrity.
+The pezkuwichain chain must be able to accept zagros headers and verify their integrity.
 It does this by using a runtime
 module designed to track GRANDPA finality.
 Since two blockchains can't interact directly they need an external service,
 called a relayer, to communicate.
-The relayer will subscribe to new Rococo headers via RPC and submit them to the Westend
+The relayer will subscribe to new pezkuwichain headers via RPC and submit them to the zagros
 chain for verification.

 Take a look at [Bridge High Level Documentation](./docs/high-level-overview.md) for more in-depth description of the